-- B. Perform disinfection of piping and appurtenances only after satisfactory pressure testing. - Ensure piping to be disinfected is isolated from portion of distribution system that is in service. - D. Review procedures and coordinate disinfection with Contracting Authority. - E. Perform Work in accordance with AWWA C651. - F. Bacteriological samples are to be taken and tested by Contracting Authority to ensure satisfactory disinfection.
+- B. Perform disinfection of piping and appurtenances only after satisfactory pressure testing. - Ensure piping to be disinfected is isolated from portion of distribution system that is in service. - D. Review procedures and coordinate disinfection with Contracting Authority. - E. Perform Work in accordance with AWWA C651. - F. Bacteriological samples shall be taken and tested by Engineer to ensure satisfactory disinfection.